vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "Go instead where there is no path and leave a trail." - Ralph Waldo Emerson
 > 1. "Imagination is the beginning of creation.
 You imagine what you desire, you will what you imagine, and at last you create what you will." - George Bernard Shaw

-## Purpose and Vision - V

-> 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson
-> 1. "Vision without execution is just hallucination." - Henry Ford
-> 1. "Find your passion and let it guide you." - Anonymous

 ## Mindfulness and Presence - V